Splizard/buildacity/Readme.md

 ## Quick Rundown
 You've been employed by a company with plenty of energy to sell but no customers to sell it to!
-It's your job to builda city so that you can make some cash!
+It's your job to build a city for them so that they can make some cash!

 ## Quick Start
 You have a limited amount of energy, so it's important to find